 Optional Louisiana employee handbook policies

-In addition to the seven required policies, Louisiana employers can also include the following optional policies:
+In addition to the nine required policies, Louisiana employers can also include the following optional policies:

 • Affinity Group Policy